 In old English law, high treason is violation by a subject of his allegiance to his sovereign or to the state; distinguished from petit treason, treason against a subject, such as murder of a master by his servant.
 Constructive treason was a judicial fiction whereby actions carried out without treasonable intent, but found to have the effect of treason, were punished as though they were treason itself.
 The protection against this accounts for the careful wording of the definition of treason in the U.S. Constitution.

-Trahison des clercs "self-compromised integrity of intellectuals, betrayal or corruption of their vocation by academics, moralists, journalists, etc.," is the title of a 1927 French work by Julien Benda, translated into English in 1928.
+Trahison des clercs "self-compromised integrity of intellectuals, betrayal or corruption by academics, moralists, journalists, etc. of their vocation," is the title of a 1927 French work by Julien Benda, translated into English in 1928.

 In short, intellectuals began to immerse themselves in the unsettlingly practical and material world of political passions: precisely those passions, Benda observed, "owing to which men rise up against other men, the chief of which are racial passions, class passions and national passions." ...
 "Our age is indeed the age of the intellectual organization of political hatreds" he wrote.
 "It will be one of its chief claims to notice in the moral history of humanity."
 [Roger Kimball, introduction to 2007 English edition]